 The must-dos (if any): Have champagne breakfast and evening canapes and cocktails at The Straits Club, take a dip in the infinity pool, enjoy the irresistibly-scented Bottega Veneta bathroom amenities, take a ride in a vintage Rolls Royce, go for a signature massage at The Fullerton Spa.

-You can start your The Fullerton Hotel Singapore experience in style with swanky one-way transfers from/to your home or the airport, which are available as add-ons with your room reservation.
+You can start your Fullerton Hotel Singapore experience in style with swanky one-way transfers from/to your home or the airport, which are available as add-ons with your room reservation.
 Vehicle options range from a Mercedes Benz E200 and Mercedes Benz S Class to the gloriously old-school and glamorous vintage Rolls Royce.
 A ride in the latter is such an event that the hotel even created a package, the “Rolls Royce Privilege”, which is centred around the vintage Rolls Royce ride itself.

-THE HOTEL AND AMENITIES
+THE FULLERTON HOTEL SINGAPORE

 The hotel shares its rich history with hotel guests through descriptions and stories on various plaques and displays throughout the property.
 You can find these along the corridors of the guest floors (a plaque near the elevator on the 4th floor reveals that the floor once housed facilities such as the dining hall, library and billiard room of the Singapore Club, an exclusive social club formed in 1862 for the ruling colonial elite) as well as along the underground walkway connecting the The Fullerton Hotel Singapore to The Fullerton Bay Hotel Singapore (a display lists offices such as the Monetary Authority of Singapore which used to be within the property, as well as notable alumni who used to work in the building such as the late former president S R Nathan).